The Best Way to Export HAP Codecs from Premiere Pro and Media Encoder

 Selecting your AfterCodecs settings

-In the Video codec dropdown choose between HAP and HAP Q. HAP Q flavors have improved image quality, at the expense of larger file sizes.
+On the Video Codec drop-down, choose between HAP and HAP Q. HAP Q flavors have improved image quality, at the expense of larger file sizes.
 HAP flavors have the lowest data-rate and a reasonable image quality.

 Note : VLC player does not currently support HAP Q Alpha.